youssef-m-roushdy/binary_trees/README.md

 ```

 ### 23. Rotate right

 #### Files: [104-binary_tree_rotate_right.c](104-binary_tree_rotate_right.c) | [104-main.c](104-main.c)

-Write a function that performs a right-rotation on a binary tree
+<b>Write a function that performs a right-rotation on a binary tree</b>

 * Prototype: *`binary_tree_t *binary_tree_rotate_right(binary_tree_t *tree);`*
 * Where *`tree`* is a pointer to the root node of the tree to rotate